MLatIBDM/TP_classification/README.md

                                       )
 ```

-At this point you should see your model trying to learn like this
+At this point you should see your model trying to learn like this: <br>
 ![train](https://github.com/MLatIBDM/TP_classification/blob/master/images/train.png)

 Normally, at the end of the 100 epochs, you should achieve more or less quickly a rather good prediction accuracy on Training set but not so good on validation set !